tigellus/Markdown/2. Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/4 Adult Respiratory Distress Syndrome/Adult Respiratory Distress Syndrome.md

 * Normal ratio – 300 to 400
 * Acute lung injury – 200 to 300
 * ARDS - <200

+# Question 1
+Your patients' PaO2 / FiO2 ratio is < 200, what does this suggest?

+[RIGHT] Adult Respiratory Distress Syndrome (ARDS) [WRONG] Normal Pulmonary Function
+[WRONG] Acute Lung Injury

 # Management